wp-plugins/advanced-random-posts-widget/readme.txt

 == Description ==

-This plugin will enable a custom, fleksible and advanced random posts widget.
+This plugin will enable a custom, flexible and advanced random posts widget.
 Allows you to display a list of random posts with thumbnail and excerpt also you can display it from all or a specific category.

 = Features Include: =